 Eruvim are especially helpful to families with young children who want to use a pram or baby buggy outside their home on Shabbat and to people who use a wheelchair or walking frame.
 Others will find it useful to be able to carry house keys, reading glasses or books to a shiur.

 Before the eruv, families with young children were home-bound each Shabbat.
 Many couples with children too young to walk to synagogue could not attend a shabbat service together, nor a kiddush or simcha.
 Grandparents are now able to host their younger grandchildren on Shabbat.
 Shabbat events are now available to all families - young and old, the mobile and less mobile.
 Everyone can now join in the Shabbat religious and social life of the community.

-Since the Stanmore & Canons Park Eruv shares a boundary with the Edgware Eruv, it is possible, for those who wish to make use of this facility, to carry across from Stanmore to Edgware and vice-versa.
-This is subject each week to both Eruvim having been checked and declared operative.
+Since the Stanmore & Canons Park Eruv shares boundaries with both the Belmont and Edgware Eruvim, it is possible, for those who wish to make use of this facility, to carry across from Stanmore to Belmont, or from Stanmore to Edgware, and vice-versa.
+This is subject each week to the respective Eruvim having been checked and declared operative.

 The Eruv enriches the lives of our community both young and old.
 Encourages families, especially younger families, to move into the area, maintaining Stanmore's pre-eminence as a most attractive community for people to join.